R0mainSR/BetterSMBW/README.md

 5) Click on "Launch"
 6) That's it !

+If at any time you want to play to the original game, just return on the Wii menu or reboot the console to cancel the patch applies.
+Don't be an idiot by submitting a run on the leaderboards done on that mod OpieOP

 ### Features request

 If you've an idea to make better this mod, feel free to create an [Issue](https://github.com/R0-main/BetterSMBW/issues/new) with the "feature-req" label !
 You can also contact me on Discord (Romain#0001)